 You can visit both castles in just one day, by booking our Two Famous Castles tour.

-If you’re not convinced yet that Romania is a great option for fall destinations, be it weekend getaways or longer trips, take a look at our other trips to Romania and find out what else is there to visit in this beautiful country.
+If you’re not convinced yet that Romanian country is a great option for fall destinations, be it weekend getaways or longer trips, take a look at our other trips to Romania and find out what else is there to visit in this beautiful country.